 2. The Diadochi

 After storming through for 14 years when he remained on the throne, Alexander the Great passed away because of an inflammatory disease at the age of 32.
-However, he achieved to fulfill his dreams in this short span of time.
+However, he succeeded in fulfilling his dreams in this short span of time.
 Following his death, his generals came to the throne and Macedonian Empire was divided into four.
 The generals named Cassander, Ptolemy, Lysimachus and Seleucus became the kings of Succession Period also known as The Diadochi.

 3. The Kingdom of Commagene